 Belton Farm’s ongoing resolve to reducing the impact of our activities on the environment is best illustrated by our recent commitment to putting in place new initiatives to support the attainment of the UK’s Climate Change Agreement targets.
 This is a voluntary agreement between Belton and the Environment Agency to reduce our energy use and carbon dioxide emissions.
 The agreement will contain energy and carbon efficiency targets which must be met.

-Heat recovery units have been implemented to Belton Farm with the aim of decreasing our reliance on oil (Kerosene and Gas Oil).
+Heat recovery units have been implemented at Belton Farm with the aim of decreasing our reliance on oil (Kerosene and Gas Oil).
 This has supported a significant reduction in the amount of oil being used on site.
-Between 2011/2012 and 2016, there has been a 21.5% saving in the total amount of oil being used.
+Between 2009 and 2021 there has been a 24% saving in the total amount of oil

 Supply Chain Savings (Alltech)